 Click for Teaching Notes

-The Dog with Seven Names – shortlisted for the NSW Premier’s Award Patricia Wrightson Prize for Children’s Literature and a 2019 CBCA Notable Book.
+- shortlisted for the NSW Premier’s Award Patricia Wrightson Prize for Children’s Literature .

 Check out the cute entrants and winner of the Dress-up your Dog competition

-A tiny dog, the runt of the litter, is born on a remote cattle station.
+A tiny dog, the runt of the litter, is born on a remote Pilbara cattle station.
 She shouldn’t have survived, but when Elsie finds, names and loves her, the pup becomes a cherished companion.
 Life is perfect … until War arrives.

 With Japanese air raids moving closer, Elsie’s family leaves the station for safety in the south.
 But the small dog has to stay behind.
 After travelling far from home with drovers and a flying doctor, she becomes a hospital dog and experiences the impact of war on north-western Australia.
 She witnesses wonderful and terrible things and gives courage to many different humans.

-But through all her adventures and many names, the little dog remembers Elsie, who girl who loved her best of all.
+But through all her adventures and many names, the little dog remembers Elsie, the girl who loved her best of all.
 Will she ever find her again?

 I just finished reading The Dog with Seven Names and I loved it so much!
 The ending was so wonderful and so sad but it is the best book that I have ever read (coming a draw with the Shark Caller) and I am so grateful that I was one of the first people to read your book in my school. – Keely, IONA Presentation College.